web1992/read/netty/netty-in-action-chapter-10.md

 In the case of encoders and decoders, the procedure is quite simple: once a mes- sage has been encoded or decoded, it will automatically be released by a call to ReferenceCountUtil.release(message) .
 If you need to keep a reference for later use you can call ReferenceCountUtil.retain(message) .
-This increments the ref- erence count, preventing the message from being released.
+This increments the reference count, preventing the message from being released.

 ## ReplayingDecoder